-The gathering of all or parts of the tree crop for utilisation.
-In a specific context may refer to a limited subset of the distinct operations that contribute to the overall process:
+- may refer to a limited subset of the distinct operations that contribute to the overall process:

 - Tree felling

 - Log making

-- Transport of either whole trees or logs to the skid site
+- Extraction of either whole trees or logs to the skid site.

 - In forest processing, e.g. chipping

-- · Loading on to trucks
+- Loading on to trucks

-- Cartage from the forest.
+- Cartage from the forest (otherwise known as 'haulage' or 'transport').